Field Study Minor

 Website: mcgill.ca/bits

-The Barbados Interdisciplinary Tropical Studies Field Semester is administered by the Faculty of Agricultural and Environmental Sciences.
-Three intensive courses run consecutively with a 6-credit project course.
-Courses integrate class and laboratory experiences with extensive field trips.
+The Barbados Interdisciplinary Tropical Studies Field Semester, administered by the Faculty of Agricultural and Environmental Sciences, combines classroom and laboratory learning with extensive field trips.
+The program consists of 15 credits of field study courses:

 Offered: Summer term